 Learn more: A Few Good Things

-16. Imprint clay with natural items.
+16. Imprint clay with items from nature

 Learn more: My Bright Ideas

-17. Dress up in a nature bracelet.
+17. Dress up in a nature bracelet

 Some of the best nature crafts are so easy: Simply make a bracelet of masking tape, sticky side facing out.
-Then, stick flowers, leaves, berries, and more to it to make a stunning nature bracelet!
+Then, stick flowers, leaves, berries, and more to it to make a stunning nature bracelet.

 Learn more: Craft, Learn & Play

-18. Print with leaves on rocks.
+18. Print with leaves on rocks

 Here’s another simple nature craft with cool results.
 Press leaves into paint, then use them to stamp impressions on flat rocks.